Pupil Outcomes

 At Harewood we pride ourselves on the highest standards and strive for our children to attain to the best of their capabilities.

-In our Key Stage 2 SATs in 2023 100% of our children achieved the expected standards in Reading and Maths with all but one child attaining the standard in Writing.
-This made us one of the top performing primary schools in the country.
+In our Key Stage 2 SATs in 2025 100% of our children achieved the expected standards in Reading, Writing and Maths.

-Our Key Stage 1 and Phonics Screening results are consistently high with our school consistently outperforming other Leeds Schools.
-We regularly attain a 100% pass rate in Phonics Screening putting us in the top 1% of schools in this area.
+Our Key Stage 1 and Phonics Screening results are consistently high with our school consistently outperforming other Leeds Schools and schools nationally.

-The children deserve the credit for the work they have put into their learning whilst at school and, especially for our Foundation Stage and Key Stage 1 children, the assessment information gained from the assessments is a useful tool to targeting future teaching and learning whilst the children are with us.
+The children deserve the credit for the work they put into their learning whilst at school and, especially for our Foundation Stage and Key Stage 1 children, the assessment information gained from the assessments is a useful tool to targeting future teaching and learning whilst the children are with us.

 Attainment: expected standard

-• Reading: 100% meeting expected standards (national: 73%)
+• Reading: 100% meeting expected standards (national: 75% 2025)

-• Writing: 93% meeting expected standards (national: 71%)
+• Writing: 100% meeting expected standards (national: 72% 2025)

-• Grammar, Punctuation and Spelling: 93% meeting expected standards (national: 72%)
+• Grammar, Punctuation and Spelling: 100% meeting expected standards (national: 73% 2025)

-• Maths: 100% meeting expected standards (national: 73%)
+• Maths: 100% meeting expected standards (national: 74% 2025)

 Attainment: greater depth (higher level)

-• Reading: 33% reaching greater depth (national: 29%)
+• Reading: 38% reaching greater depth (national: 33% 2025)

-• Grammar, Punctuation and Spelling: 33% reaching greater depth (national: 30%)
+• Grammar, Punctuation and Spelling: 69% reaching greater depth (national: 30% 2025)

-• Maths: 40% reaching greater depth (national: 24%)
+• Maths: 46% reaching greater depth (national: 26% 2025)

 Progress